-As an alternative to running the Administration Manager GUI, the configuration can be completed using the Administration Manager command line tool, described in 7.2, Administration Manager Tool, on page 111.
+As an alternative to running the Administration Manager GUI, the configuration can be completed using the Administration Manager command line tool, described in "Administration Manager Tool".

-This must be performed before any Services can be started from the command line using the server -start script (as described in Starting Servers from the Command Line on page 4).
+This must be performed before any Services can be started from the command line using the server -start script (as described in "Starting Servers from the Command Line").